OpenTTD/OpenTTD/readme.txt

 8.1) Translation
 ---- -----------
-So, now that you've notified the development team about your intention to translate (You did, right?
+So, now that you have notified the development team about your intention to translate (You did, right?
 Of course you did.) you can pick up english.txt (found in the SVN repository under /src/lang) and translate.